arpan9236/Arpan_Das_github/README.md

 In the 'Python_ML_DL_DS' folder, I have writeen a lot of Python codes, starting from basics to some very interesting problems of a standard Data Science course.
 I have mainly solved the problems or assignments given in the course "Foundations of Data Science" introduced by "One Fourth Labs".
 I have written codes of basic
 Python, Numpy, Pandas, Sympy, descriptive statistics, sample spaces and events, random variables, distribution of sample statistics, central limit theorem, chi-square distribution, point and interval estimators, and hypothesis testing.
 I have used matplotlib, seaborn, plotly for visualization of the plots.
 I have written codes on various numerical methods using Python.
-There is also one code on solving tight binding Hamiltonian matrix using SymPy.
+There is one code on solving tight binding Hamiltonian matrix using SymPy.
+There are other codes also for solving very interesting problems.

 In 'Udemy_Machine_LearningA-Z' folder, I have build and trained various Machine Learning (ML) models which I have learnt from Udemy ML course
 (Machine Learning A-Z: AI, Python & R + ChatGPT Prize [2024]).
 I have written codes on data preprocessing, various regression models like